Ontario Patients for Psychotherapy

 Protect public funding for quality mental health care

-The Ontario Ministry of Health proposes funding cuts to OHIP-insured psychotherapy without patient consultation.
+In 2019, the Ontario Ministry of Health (MOH) proposed funding cuts to OHIP-insured psychotherapy without patient consultation.

-It’s happened in other countries like Australia and the U.K. and denied life-saving support for people who suffer from chronic and acute mental and emotional distress.
+Cuts to publicly-funded psychotherapy already happened in other countries like Australia and the U.K., which denied life-saving support for people who suffer from chronic and acute mental and emotional distress.

 Isn't the government increasing mental health funding?

-Public funding for specialized care is threatened because the Ministry of Health is shifting mental health funding to short-term treatment plans.
-The cuts will harm Ontarians who frequently have failed routine interventions for persistent, complex trauma or for co-morbid or medically unexplained conditions.
+Public funding for specialized mental health care remains threatened because the Ministry of Health is shifting mental health funding to short-term treatment plans.
+Proposing cuts to existing care will harm Ontarians who frequently have failed routine interventions for persistent, complex trauma or for co-morbid or medically unexplained conditions.

 Shouldn’t the experts decide limits?

 Experts already decide the limits based on established guidelines and clinical judgment for each patient's needs.
-Now Ministry of Health managers want to impose a one-size-fits-all session cap despite the clinician's treatment plan.
-Psychotherapy patients are afterthoughts in a professional dispute with the government over psychotherapeutic modalities and service delivery.
+Ministry of Health managers wanted to impose a one-size-fits-all session cap despite the clinician's treatment plan.
+Psychotherapy patients were afterthoughts in a professional dispute with the government over psychotherapeutic modalities and service delivery.

 Peer-reviewed evidence over decades demonstrates that intensive psychotherapy delivered by accredited clinicians works.
 Many people with acute and prolonged mental distress have found piecemeal, short-term treatments do not promote lasting recovery.
 The treatment is reserved for complex conditions and is very difficult and time consuming, so most psychotherapy patients do not need or use intensive treatment.

 The proposal to cut funding was made without consulting affected patients because government advisors unilaterally decided the maximum hours of treatment.
-The OMA/MOH negotiations ban input from the affected patients, which contradicts the MOH “Declaration of Patients Values.”
-The message is that the voice and needs of existing and future patients of psychotherapy do not matter.
+The OMA/MOH negotiations banned input from the affected patients, which contradicts the MOH “Declaration of Patients Values.”
+The message was that the voice and needs of existing and future patients of psychotherapy do not matter.